Inadequate Instruments Can Ruin A Great Student.

 It’s important to keep in mind that each student may have different requirements on the size, style and type of instrument they need.
-Some families have guitars that have been passed down from parents, grandparents and family friends, but that does not mean the instrument is usable for the lessons.
-To truly be successful you need an instrument that will tune up, stay in tune and produce a decent sound and tone.
+Some families have guitars that have been passed down from parents, grandparents and family friends, but that does not mean the instrument is usable for lessons.

 If you already have an instrument our staff will be happy to look it over and make sure it is up to par.
 In many cases we can get an instrument back into playing shape in our repair dept. (a new set of strings, new drumheads, a slight adjustment or tweak can work wonders), so there is no need to purchase a new instrument as long the current instrument is the right fit for the student.
 We’ll also help determine the correct fit and size for a student.
 A small 6 year old can not play a full size acoustic guitar, and an adult student may have issues with a small drum set that is too low for them when seated.